-Annual stock option grants are generally made on the fifth business day following each annual meeting of stockholders.
+Annual stock option grants and RSU's to employees and named executive officers are generally made on the fifth business day following each annual meeting of stockholders.
 Stock options granted to employees hired or promoted during a month are generally granted on the first business day of the following month.
 If NASDAQ is closed on the appropriate business day as described above, then the grants will instead be made on the next day that NASDAQ is open for trading.
-The Compensation Committee retains the discretion to grant options at such other times as it may otherwise deem appropriate.
+The Compensation Committee retains the discretion to grant options at such other times as it may deem appropriate.